-- Student suspended from team contests and practices for a period of one year. - Suspension will carry over into the next school year.
+- Student suspended from team contests and practices for one year. - The suspension will carry over into the next school year.

-Student athletes involved in criminal conduct (i.e., theft, vandalism, assault, fighting, etc.) proven to the satisfaction of school officials (the principal, coach, and athletic director) while in the course of school-related activities acting as representatives of the school will follow the same consequences as those listed for other training violations outlined above.
+Student-athletes involved in criminal conduct (i.e., theft, vandalism, assault, fighting, etc.) proven to the satisfaction of school officials (the principal, coach, and athletic director) while in the course of school-related activities acting as representatives of the school will follow the same consequences as those listed for other training violations outlined above.